massalabs/massa-standards/wallet/dapps-communication.md

 For the realization of this RFC we will need Wallet Side and Dapp Side interfaces to be defined and a communication channel to be outlined, representing the mechanics of wallet registry and discovery by web3.

 As already tested, the window.massa object https://github.com/massalabs/massa-wallet/blob/main/inject.js#L240 could be injected by a plugin by means of creating a dom element script https://github.com/massalabs/massa-wallet/blob/main/inject.js#L63 and placing an eventListener for messages.
-The plugin e.g. itself could be registered via `window.postMessage(...)` in every pagegh auth login
+The plugin itself could be registered if not already via `window.postMessage(...)` in every page of the dapp.

-The following diagrams reveal the communication patterns that wallet injector and dapp builder could employ to work as specified.

 ## Implementation